warwick-un-society/warwick-un-society.github.io/theexec.md

   </div>
   <div class="cell small-12 medium-8" style="padding:1rem;">
     <h4>Chia Yong Gan - Vice President</h4>
     Hey there, my name is Chia Gan and I am acting Vice-President of the Warwick UN society.
 I enjoy uncomfortable discussions and making fun of mimes.
 If you wish to make friends while discussing global issues on a weekly basis, the UN society is welcoming to everyone.
-If you wish to hit me up to discuss the practise or ideals of MUN, i'd rather you didn't.
+If you wish to hit me up to discuss the practise or ideals of MUN, I'd rather you didn't.
   </div>
 </div>